Skip to Content

 Help Illinois Families is a new initiative to help eligible Illinoisans seeking emergency assistance to cover costs of utility bills, rent, temporary shelter, food, and other household necessities.

-This initiative remains available for all qualifying families with income up to 200% of poverty level, regardless of how they may be affected COVID-19.
+This initiative remains available for all qualifying families with income up to 200% of the federal poverty level as shown in the chart below.

 Filling out the online form is the first step in a process that will be completed by local agencies throughout the state.
 All applications will be reviewed on a first come, first served basis and subject to funding availability.

-If you need assistance with completing and submitting your information, contact the call center at (833)-711-0374 for assistance in 30 languages.
+If you need assistance with completing and submitting your information, contact the call center for assistance.

 Illinois Medicaid

-Most people who enroll are covered for comprehensive services, including but are not limited to:
+Most enrollees are covered for comprehensive services, usually with $0 or minimal premiums, including but not limited to:

 • doctor visits